9 Common Pottery Wheel Mistakes and How to Fix Them

 If you craft pieces using Clay that doesn’t have enough water, you will have smoothness problems.
 It is not fun to work with and generally makes molding harder.

-When working on Clay, make sure that it doesn’t feel dry against your hands.
+When working with Clay, make sure it doesn’t feel dry in your hands.
 You also need to pay attention to how it molds; if you’re struggling to work with it, then you’re not using enough water.

-Clay that has enough moisture is easy to use and soft enough that it molds to your will.
+Clay that has enough moisture is easy to use and soft enough to mold to your will.
 A piece with enough water will stay centered on the Wheel without exerting too much effort.

 If you feel that your Clay doesn’t have these properties, there are two things you can do;

-- Take it off the Wheel and more water to your Clay.
+- Take it off the Wheel and add more water to your Clay.
 Spray water on and wedge it out.
-Continue to do this until it’s soft enough to throw.
+Continue until it’s soft enough to throw.

-- Let your Clay dry to bone hard and recycle it.
+- Let your Clay dry to bone-dry, then recycle it.
 If you are unfamiliar with recycling bone dry clay, read Recycle Bone Dry Clay In 6 Easy Steps – With A Guided Video.
 I found this method to be so easy, saving me so much Clay over the years.

 Having too much water on your Clay is just as common as not having enough.
-It can either be that your Clay started that way, or you’ve added too much water.
+It could be that your Clay started that way, or that you’ve added too much water.

-Just like not having enough water, Clay that is too soft will be easy to center but tough to shape anything.
-If you succeed in using Clay with too much water, your piece may lose its shape before you finish making it.
+Just like not having enough water, Clay that is too soft will be easy to center but tough to shape.
+If you use too much water with Clay, your piece may lose its shape before you finish.

 Before placing your Clay on the Wheel, wedge it.
 If it feels firm enough to shape it, you have the right consistency for your Clay.
 If it doesn’t feel right, here are two things that you can do to fix this issue: